-Pretty soon, anyone involved in the cannabis industry from seed to sale will be under scrutiny.
-This includes everyone in between, whether they be landlords, transportation companies, or management companies.
-Everyone who has been in the business since the beginning of legalization.
+Paying taxes as a cannabis dispensary owner is a delicate affair.
+Pretty soon, anyone involved in the cannabis industry — from seed to sale — will be under scrutiny.
+This includes everyone in between, whether they be landlords, transportation companies or management companies.
+The 280E tax audit applies to anybody who has been in the marijuana business since the beginning of legalization.

 If you want to keep your head above water during the incoming storm, you’ll need a marijuana lawyer.
 Keep reading to learn more about the 280E cannabis tax audits and how a marijuana lawyer can help you and your business stay afloat.